Dejean97/COVID-19_Project/README.md

 ### Roundup

-Overall, this project served to allow me to work with some real world data and flex some skills I already.
+Overall, this project served to allow me to work with some real world data and flex some skills I already had in SQL and Power BI.
 It's not the most robust analysis but I believe it holds value in that the visualisation tells a reasonable story that can be easily understand.
 Additionally, I feel like if this reaches the right eyes it could spark some good questions and really quite exciting analysis.